-- 1) Habitat restoration & protection projects that address the priority objectives within the Tier 1, Tier 2, and Tier 2s Target Areas described in the Skagit Watershed Council's 2015 Strategic Approach and 2016 Interim Steelhead Strategy and that are consistent with the 2016 4 year work plan.
-While Tier 3 Target Areas may be a component of proposed projects and used for match, no lead entity funding can be allocated for those components. - 2) To address reduced funding available for certain project types, up to 15% of the Skagit SRFB allocation is dedicated to small-scale riparian and floodplain planting and stewardship projects within the Tier 1, Tier 2 and Tier 2s Target Areas.
-Proposals received for this category of project will compete amongst each other for these dedicated funds, unless sponsors can work in advance to present a coordinated proposal. - 3) At the discretion of the Council's Board of Directors and consistent with the SRFB's policies and regional plans, up to 10% of the Skagit SRFB allocation may be dedicated to monitoring projects consistent with the requirements in the 2017 Lead Entity Program Guide.
+- Projects that address the priority objectives within the Tier 1, Tier 2, and Tier 2S Target Areas described in the SWC 2015 Strategic Approach for Chinook salmon recovery and the 2016 Interim Steelhead Strategy.
+Tier 3 Target Areas may be a secondary component of proposed projects for use as match. - 2) A maximum of \$300,000 is dedicated to small-scale riparian and floodplain planting and stewardship projects within the Tier 1, Tier 2, and Tier 2S Target Areas.
+Proposals received for this category of project will compete amongst each other for these dedicated funds, unless sponsors are able to work in advance to present a coordinated proposal. - 3) Approximately 10% of available SRFB funding may be set-aside for habitat monitoring proposals via a competitive process at the discretion of the SWC Board of Directors. - 4) Up to \$150,000 may be set-aside for barrier culvert inventory, assessment and planning projects via a competitive process at the discretion of the SWC Board of Directors.

-In addition to the criteria above, all proposals must meet SRFB eligibility criteria and be consistent with the Council's 1998 Habitat Protection and Restoration Strategy and the Skagit Chinook Recovery Plan (SRSC & WDFW 2005) or 2016 SWC Interim Steelhead Strategy, and if located in the middle Skagit reach be consistent with the restoration strategies described in the Plan for Habitat Protection and Restoration in the Middle Reach of the Skagit River (SWC 2011).
-Important requirements and dates in our application process are available in the 2017 Lead Entity Program Guide, which is available on the Council's website
+In addition to the criteria above, all proposals must meet SRFB eligibility criteria and be consistent with the Council's 1998 Habitat Protection and Restoration Strategy, the Skagit Chinook Recovery Plan (SRSC & WDFW 2005), 2020 4 Year Work Plan, and/or SWC 2017 Protection Strategy, and if located in the Middle Skagit be consistent with the restoration strategies described in the Plan for Habitat Protection and Restoration in the Middle Reach of the Skagit River (SWC 2011).